nsidc/usaon-vta-webapp/doc/objectives.md

 ## Things we want

-* Ability to use user's own dataset instead of the US AON dataset (e.g. upload or link to data)
 * Ability to save plot as image to local computer
 * Ability to click a node and highlight all dependents and dependencies (trace all connected flows to the left and to the right); should be toggleable so user can export